pulp/pulp/docs/sphinx/dev-guide/integration/rest-api/repo/cud.rst

 * :param:`?display_name,string,user-friendly name for the repository`
 * :param:`?description,string,user-friendly text describing the repository's contents`
 * :param:`?notes,object,key-value pairs to programmatically tag the repository`
+* :param:`?importer_type_id,string,type id of importer being associated with the repository`
+* :param:`?importer_config,object,configuration the repository will use to drive the behavior of the importer`
+* :param:`?distributors,list,list of dictionaries containing values of distributor_type_id, repo_plugin_config, auto_publish, and distributor_id`

 | :response_list:`_`

 * :response_code:`201,the repository was successfully created`
 * :response_code:`400,if one or more of the parameters is invalid`
 * :response_code:`409,if there is already a repository with the given ID`
+* :response_code:`500,if the importer or distributor raises an error during initialization`

 | :return:`database representation of the created repository`